folklabs/project-checklists/drush-makefile-draft.md

 ### Site configuration
 * Apply standard settings and confirmations
-- backup settings
+  * backup settings
+  * & run an initial backup
-- security
+  * security
-- theme and appearance settings
+  * run a cron job
-Apply fixes to known issues
+* Apply fixes and patches to known issues